 - Course policies and grade breakdown

 The syllabus will become available on Blackboard at your instructor's discretion, typically before or during the first week of classes.
+It is also available on the Office of the Registrar timetable.
 Before contacting your instructor with questions, check the syllabus!
 The info you're looking for will often be there.